-Standard Operating Procedures (SOPs) provide a step by step guide to routine activities.
-Standard Operating Procedures aim to achieve efficiency, quality output and uniformity of performance.
-They can also reduce miscommunication and assist compliance with industry regulations.
+Standard Operating Procedures (SOPs) provide a step-by-step guide to routine activities, facilitating efficiency, quality output, and uniformity of performance.
+They can also reduce miscommunication and assist in compliance with industry regulations.

-When do you need to include or develop an SOP? chevron_right
+When do you need to include a SOP? chevron_right

-It is recommended to include diagrams, photos and possibly links to videos in the SOP.
+It is recommended to include diagrams, photos, and links to videos in the SOP.

 There are different categories of animal use that you should include in any new SOP.

-If the ACEC approves the SOP it is added to the SOP register.
-Other applicants can then nominate and use the SOP.
+Once the AEC approves a SOP it will be added to the SOP register where other applicants can then nominate to use the SOP.

 To perform any of the listed SOPs the operator must be considered competent.
 In the relevant section of your application, you will be required to identify the people performing the procedures and their experience.
 If further training is required, you must advise who will provide the training and how competency will be assessed.
 Anyone who is not yet competent must be supervised.